CALAREO International Research Mobility Experience (IRME)

 - Ensure students’ safety abroad

-Each Member institution may have its own deadlines and selection process.
+Each Member institution may have its own deadlines, funding guidelines, and selection process.

 - Vancouver Island University: Ms. Jennifer Sills, Jennifer.Sills (at) viu.ca